Sailor's Creek Battlefield Historical State Park

-It is likely that some of this state historical park established in 1985 by the Commonwealth of Virginia is not included in the four separated parcels that were landmarked.

 Besides the historical Hillsman House, a visitors center including exhibits with artifacts and memorabilia, park ranger talks and lectures, walking trails, and interpretive plaques, the park also offers such amenities as picnic tables and barbecue grills available for use.

 The Hillsman House on the site was used as a field hospital during and after the battle, and is open to visitors in the summer and by request.
 The park also occasionally hosts "living history" events with Civil War soldier and civilian reenactors.

-The park name appears to be a misspelling of Saylor, a farmer after whose land and the stream for which the Battle of Sayler's Creek was afterwards later named in 1865.
+The park name appears to be a misspelling of “Sayler,” a farmer after whose land and the stream for which the Battle of Sayler's Creek was afterwards later named in 1865.
 Some official records such as those of the National Historic Landmark program refer to this park as being named the Sayler's Creek Battlefield State Park.